-Contrary to popular belief, the Wrensmen are far from disorganized gangs of thugs.
+Contrary to popular belief, the House of Wren is far from disorganized gangs of thugs.
 Most outsiders who think about the Wren see groups of people burning and looting neighborhoods without reason.
 In reality, most gang warfare stems from one group of Wren trying to take over another group’s territory.
 Smaller gangs usually rise up out of defiance or rebellion against the current ruling party.
 As the gangs battle, they typically merge with other small gangs, forming alliances and dividing territory and authority.

 As gangs grow larger and become more powerful, they cause friction between themselves and the next neighbor, repeating the wars.
 When the gang becomes large enough, they draw the attention of the Blackguard — and quickly get snuffed out, adding interest to the price of doing business.